santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 **TAR:** https://tar/Common/Home.aspx (//tar)
 This is the Time and Absence Microsoft site where you can see vacation and sick leave balances as well as the site where you record any vacation, sick leave, Jury Duty, or Bereavement (this guide does not cover bereavement or jury duty.
 Please look into benefits to reach out to your manager if you have question about bereavement or jury duty processes)
-# Vacation
+# Time Away
-## Check Available Vacation Time
+## Check Available Vacation, Sick, and Floating Holiday Hours
-1. Go to //tar to check your total vacation balance as of the present date.
+1. Go to //tar to check your total vacation, sick, and floating holiday balance as of the present date.
 You can see it here:
 ![image.png](/.attachments/image-c6a81e80-3705-4cbd-899d-13b03ae0f83a.png)

 2. You can also check for any Flex/Lieu Days on WFM (see section below for Flex/Lieu Days), by going to Personal Accounts, entering the date, and checking your current balance.